-Maxwell's Thermodynamic Relations : Perfect differentials in Thermodynamics, Derivation Maxwell Thermodynamic Relationships, Cooling produced by adiabatic expansion, adiabatic compression, adiabatic stretching of wires and thin films, change of internal energy with volume.
-Expression for Cp-Cv, variation of Cv with volume, Clapeyron's equation.
-Joule-Thomson effect and its thermodynamic treatment, Joule-Thomson effect for a Vander Waal's gas, Production of very low temperatures by adiabatic demagnetization, Concept of Negative Temperatures, Thermodynamic Potentials and Equilibrium of Thermodynamic Systems, Equation of state of an ideal gas, degrees of freedom, Law of equipartition of energy (no derivation) and its applications to specific heat of gases; mono-atomic and diatomic, Mean free path (Zeroth Order).
+Maxwell's Thermodynamic Relations: Perfect differentials in Thermodynamics, Derivation of Maxwell Thermodynamic Relationships, A device to remember Maxwell Thermodynamic Relationships, Cooling produced by adiabatic expansion, adiabatic compression, adiabatic stretching of wires and thin films, change of internal energy with volume.
+Expression for Cp-Cv, variation of Cv with volume, variation of Cp with pressure, Clapeyron's equation.
+Joule-Thomson effect and its thermodynamic treatment, Joule-Thomson effect for a Vander Waal's gas, Production of very low temperatures by adiabatic demagnetization, Thermodynamic Potentials and Equilibrium of Thermodynamic Systems, Equation of state of an ideal gas, degrees of freedom, Law of equipartition of energy (no derivation) and its applications to specific heat of gases; mono-atomic and diatomic, Mean free path (Zeroth Order).